-Inclusivity embraces and values diversity in age, culture, disAbility, gender, language, marital status, religion, sexual orientation and socio-economic status.
+Inclusivity embraces and values diversity in age, culture, ability, gender, language, marital status, religion, sexual orientation and socio-economic status.

-For more information on accessibility and related programs, contact the Access Coordinator:
+For more information on accessibility and related programs, contact Karen Marzocco, the Access Services Program Coordinator:

 The Role of Access Services

-Access Services, within the Parks and Community Services Division, includes support for people with disAbility, low income and people who are new to Canada who face cultural barriers.
+Access Services, within the Parks, Culture and Community Services Division, includes support for people who have disabilities, low income and people who are new to Canada who may face cultural barriers.

-Community Services believes in building community programs and services that meet the needs of the community.
-Our recreation programs and facilities reflect our on-going pursuit to provide meaningful and inclusive opportunities for people with disAbility.
+Community Services builds community programs and services that meet the needs of the community.
+Our recreation programs and facilities reflect our on-going pursuit to provide meaningful and inclusive opportunities for all people.

 Family Provided Support: Families are welcome to bring their own support person to any program.
 Please note: a participant in a camp is not considered support for another camper.
 If your child will be attending with their own support person, please let us know when you have registered by calling 604-925-7279.
 This will help us plan for the extra person (e.g. for admissions and bus transportation).